AKSW/text2sparql.aksw.org/docs/participation/challenge.md

 The identifier for this dataset is: `https://text2sparql.aksw.org/2026/corporate/`

 #### 📢 ATTENTION
-To ensure a level playing field and prioritize adaptable solutions, the dataset will be released just 24 hours prior to the challenge.
+To ensure a level playing field and prioritize adaptable solutions, the dataset will be released just 24 hours prior to the evaluation.
 This approach emphasizes the importance of generalized methodologies over pre-existing dataset knowledge.

 ## Evaluation